-Private drinking water wells designated by WDNR shall be monitored per WDNR monitoring requirements by the County quarterly for purposes of determining the quality of the water in such wells.
-A current list of these WDNR designated wells, which may be modified by subsequent WDNR orders or conditions, is incorporated herein as Attachment D.
+Private drinking water wells designated by WDNR shall be monitored per WDNR monitoring requirements by the County for purposes of determining the quality of the water in such wells.
 Any property owner eligible for compensation pursuant to Article VII, may request to participate in the private well monitoring program at the cost of the County.
-A list of wells that are included in this program are included in Attachment E. The costs of sampling and testing as required by this Section shall be borne by the County.
+The costs of sampling and testing as required by this Section shall be borne by the County.

 All reports and test results relating to private well monitoring and sampling will be made available to the well owners.
 The reports shall include a list of current Preventive Action Limits, as defined under NR 140, for each parameter that is sampled for and notification of any exceedances.
 The well monitoring program shall be perpetual consistent with the current Wisconsin DNR standards.
-The results will be made available to the City Engineer and City Water Utility General Manager, and the Town designee upon request.
+The results will be made available to the City Engineer, the City Water Utility General Manager, and the Town designee upon request.
 Results will also be made available to individual residents in compensation groups upon request.